commercetools/commercetools-sunrise-data/README.md

 ### 3. Set your commercetools project credentials

 1. [Create API client](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) from Merchant Center.
 If you do not have account [follow the steps to create a free trial account](https://docs.commercetools.com/tutorials/getting-started#first-steps).
 2. Download the `.env` file from the API details page and place it on the project's root.
+It shold be named `.env`, rename if it differs.
 ![Client credential in dot env file ](img/client-credentails-in-dotenv.png)

 ### 4. Usage